benmvp/slides/2018/reactalicante/react-perf.md

 NOTES:
 - Here's very simple example of a list
-- And as we add something to the beginning of the list
+- And as we add something to the beginning of the list in UI
-- All of the elements are getting updated
+- Elements panel shows that all of the elements are getting updated

 /////
 <!-- .slide: data-background="url(../../img/react-perf/george-brynzan-720804-unsplash-race-car.jpg) no-repeat center" data-background-size="cover" -->